Here on Earth (film): Critical response

 Here on Earth received negative reviews from critics.
-On Rotten Tomatoes, it has an approval rating of 17% based on reviews from 69 critics.
+On Rotten Tomatoes, it has an approval rating of 18% based on reviews from 68 critics.
 The website's critics consensus reads: "Critics say Here on Earth's weakness comes from its script.
 The story may appeal to young teenage girls, but it suffers from being overly sentimental and formulaic.
-The cinematography, however, is lovely in how it captures its Minnesota setting."
-On Metacritic the film has a score of 25% based on reviews from 24 critics, indicating "generally unfavorable reviews".
+The cinematography, however, is lovely in how it captures its Massachusetts setting."
+On Metacritic the film has a score of 25% based on reviews from 24 critics, indicating "generally unfavorable" reviews.

 Mick LaSalle of the San Francisco Chronicle praised Leelee Sobieski for her performance.

 Roger Ebert criticized the film for its sentimentality.

 Paul Cullum of L.A.
 Weekly called the film "Complete and utter horseshit."

 Soundtrack

-The single Where You Are by Jessica Simpson & Nick Lachey reached 22 at the US Mainstream Top 40.
+The single "Where You Are" by Jessica Simpson & Nick Lachey reached 22 at the US Mainstream Top 40.

 "Black Balloon" by Goo Goo Dolls and "Breakout" by Foo Fighters are played during the film, but do not appear on the soundtrack album.